Y Combinator will expand to China with Qi Lu as CEO

 Y Combinator is planning to launch a startup accelerator in China.
 YC China will also have its own CEO: artificial intelligence champion Qi Lu.
 The former Baidu and Microsoft executive will also act as head of YC Research, which will open offices in Seattle.

+“One of the things that Qi and I really bonded over was an interest in AI, ” Y Combinator president and OpenAI co-chair Sam Altman told VentureBeat in a phone interview.
+“I believe that will be the most important investment thesis of the next decade for software companies, and so I like that he’s focused on that as well.”

-This is Y Combinator’s first international expansion.
-With a history or backing companies like Airbnb, Stripe, Twitch, and Reddit, Y Combinator is one of the best known startup accelerators in Silicon Valley.
-Nearly 2,000 startups have taken part in the accelerator since 2005.
-Each company receives $120,000 in backing and three months of training and prep to scale their businesses.
+Though Y Combinator has a history of working with startups from both the U.S. and abroad, this is its first international expansion.
+With a history of backing companies like Airbnb, Stripe, Twitch, and Reddit, Y Combinator is one of the best known startup accelerators in Silicon Valley.
+It‘s also one of the biggest, with nearly 2,000 startups taking part in the accelerator since 2005.
+Each graduate receives $120,000 in backing and three months of training and prep to scale their businesses.

 Lu was hired as Baidu’s COO in January 2017 and led the company’s AI strategy to grow its AI services alongside initiatives like the Apollo autonomous driving system and AI assistant Duer, which is now available on over 100 million devices.
 In May, Lu stepped down from his position at Baidu for personal and family reasons, a company spokesperson told VentureBeat.